Widex Hearing Aid Cost and Pricing in 2025

 Com-Dex

 The Com-Dex allows you to connect your hearing aids to two different phones simultaneously, like if you have a work phone and a personal phone.
 You can easily take calls from your phone by pressing a button on your Com-Dex, and the sound will stream to your hearing aid.
-Users can easily control the device with the Com-Dex app, where you can adjust the volume and check your Com-Dex battery status.
+You can easily control the device with the Com-Dex app, where you can adjust the volume and check your Com-Dex battery status.

 TV-Dex